Mission, Vision & Values (PDF)

 Check Request Process:

-Requests for checks are submitted to the Business Office.
+Check Requests are submitted to the Business Office once they are signed by the Building Administrator/Supervisor.
 Checks are printed on Wednesdays.
 In order for your check to be processed, we must receive your request no later than 2:00 p.m. on Monday.

 Before a check will be issued, a Check Request Form must first: